LucasBehrendt/battleship/README.md

 ### Playing The Game

 - After the boards and scores are printed, the user is prompted to make a guess where an enemy ship might be.
-First they input a row number, followed by a column number.
+First, they input a row number, followed by a column number.

 - If the user input doesn't match the expected input an error message is displayed, with the relevant information.
-If a user tries to guess coodinates already guessed, a message informing them of this will be displayed.
+If a user tries to guess coordinates already guessed, a message informing them of this will be displayed.

 - The computer then generates a random guess and tries its luck before the results are shown and the next turn begins.

 - A short message declaring a hit or miss by either side is displayed before the updated game boards and scores are printed again.

-- If a hit is made by either side, the enemy board recieves an 'X' to mark a sunken ship.
+- If a hit is made by either side, the enemy board receives an 'X' to mark a sunken ship.
 A miss will result in a '-' to mark a previously missed guess.

 - As the game progresses the boards will fill with hit and miss symbols until a winner is declared.
 When all ships on either board are sunk, the game ends and the user is taken back to the main menu, where they can start again with new parameters if they wish.